gkgaurav31/gkgaurav31.github.io/_posts/2020-04-25-find-square-root.md

 ### Second approach - Binary Search

 Binary Search Approach: Pick up the middle element.
 Check if it is the required root.
-If not, check if that number i*i is greater than N. If ixi is greater than N, it means that we can ignore all the numbers which are right to i.
+If not, check if that number (ixi) is greater than N. If (ixi) is greater than N, it means that we can ignore all the numbers which are right to i.

 ```java
 package com.test;